-When we got word, our family immediately 20 demanded a second autopsy.
+When we got word, our family immediately demanded a second autopsy.
 We knew something wasn't right.
-21 We knew her survival abilities because of how she was 22 raised.
-We knew that she would not have been walking along 23 24 the highway in South Dakota, deserted part of the highway, without the proper gear on.
-And, she would end up being 25

-1 exhumed so that we could do a second autopsy with a pathologist of our choosing.
-2
+We knew her survival abilities because of how she was raised.
+We knew that she would not have been walking along the highway in South Dakota, deserted part of the highway, without the proper gear on.
+And, she would end up being exhumed so that we could do a second autopsy with apathologist of our choosing.

-3 And, when they did the second autopsy, it 4 did not take long for the pathologist to find the bullet hole in the back of her head.
-And, that's when we knew, 5 6 with how the American Indian Movement had behaved in not calling us, and when this happened there was dead silence, 7 and then the cries started that it was the FBI that shot 8 9 her.
+And, when they did the second autopsy, it did not take long for the pathologist to find the bullet hole in the back of her head.
+And, that's when we knew, with how the American Indian Movement had behaved in not calling us, and when this happened there was dead silence, and then the cries started that it was the FBI that shot her.
 We didn't know any of these details at that time, when this was going down.
-We didn't know who to trust, we 10 didn't know who to listen to, but we just knew something 11 wasn't right and we just stood back.
-12 she was in a beautiful dress and they cleaned her.
-1 When her body was found, my aunties would share with us, well 2 into our adulthood, that when they went down to her 3 funeral, the one that I opted out of, that they were picked 4 up in a van and driven four hours from Rapid City to Pine 5 6 Ridge, where they were having the wake in that territory, and that they were not permitted to go and see their 7 sister.
-They were not allowed to go into the tepee that 8 9 they were, waking her in.
+We didn't know who to trust, we didn't know who to listen to, but we just knew something wasn't right and we just stood back.

-And, it wasn't until we were in trial that 13 we realized these details of how much of a cover up this 14 15 was within the American Indian Movement, to actually create a narrative that they could focus on the fact that they cut 16 17 a woman's hands off and not the fact that there was a bullet in the back of her head.
-She did not die from 18 having her hands cut off.
-19
+And, it wasn't until we were in trial that we realized these details of how much of a cover up this was within the American Indian Movement, to actually create a narrative that they could focus on the fact that they cut a woman's hands off and not the fact that there was a bullet in the back of her head.
+She did not die from having her hands cut off.

-After the trials were over, more details 20 21 would come out with how her body was handled during her burial.
-We were told by women within the American Indian 22 Movement that her body was prepared, that they gave her the 23 24 traditional medicine she would need for her journey, they left her with medicines and items that she would need, and 25
+After the trials were over, more details would come out with how her body was handled during her burial.
+We were told by women within the American Indian Movement that her body was prepared, that they gave her the traditional medicine she would need for her journey, they left her with medicines and items that she would need, and she was in a beautiful dress and they cleaned her. her body was found, my aunties would share with us, well into our adulthood, that when they went down to her funeral, the one that I opted out of, that they were picked up in a van and driven four hours from Rapid City to Pine Ridge, where they were having the wake in that territory, and that they were not permitted to go and see their sister.
+They were not allowed to go into the tepee that they were, waking her in.

-My aunties, the whole four hours, were 10 interrogated, asked, who were you talking to, the FBI, 11 asking you questions, so they resorted to speaking in their 12 own language, not feeling so safe.
-I know one aunt was 13 intent on bringing her home and I believe the other aunt 14 15 wanted the same thing, but they heard it from my own mother's mouth that she wanted to be buried there if 16 17 something happened to her.
-So, they had to respect her 18 wishes.
-But, of course not in any way draining that this was such a contrived, conspired event, that believing and 19 hoping that it was the FBI and not their own people that 20 did this to their sister, even though they knew there was 21 question and suspicion there.
-They didn't want to believe 22 it.
-23 it was my sister, because I, I'll be truthful, protested it in the beginning because I knew it was going to be hard.
-But, she wanted to bring my mother home.
-After we realized that this was an inside job, there was no way we wanted them to have access to her in the spirit.
+My aunties, the whole four hours, were interrogated, asked, who were you talking to, the FBI, asking you questions, so they resorted to speaking in their own language, not feeling so safe.
+I know one aunt was intent on bringing her home and I believe the other aunt wanted the same thing, but they heard it from my own mother's mouth that she wanted to be buried there if something happened to her.
+So, they had to respect her wishes.
+But, of course not in any way draining that this was such a contrived, conspired event, that believing and hoping that it was the FBI and not their own people that did this to their sister, even though they knew there was question and suspicion there.
+They didn't want to believe it.

-24 2004, after Arlo Looking Cloud was 25 sentenced.
+2004, after Arlo Looking Cloud was sentenced.
 My sister and I decided that -- well, actually,